Social media and telecom companies vague about their response to January 6 committee – KION546

 Meanwhile, Facebook chose only to acknowledge they had received the committee’s request, but not how they planned to act.
 “We have received the request and look forward to continuing to work with the committee,” said a company spokesperson.
 The spokesperson referred CNN to the committee when asked what specifically the company turned over.

-The same can be said for Zoho, an online office suite provider, who told CNN they had no comment beyond confirming they received the committee’s request.
+The same can be said for Zoho, an online office suite provider, which told CNN they had no comment beyond confirming they received the committee’s request.

 While the companies that responded seemed reluctant to provide many specifics around their plans, few went out of their way to challenge the committee’s authority.
 Rocket.chat, an integrated messaging platform, told CNN they planned to do all they could to help the committee’s work.

-Note: This story has been updated with a statement from the House select committee.
-CORRECTION: An earlier version of this story misspelled Sana Javaid’s name.